MathieuMorel62/holbertonschool-interview/README.md

 20. [**Count It!**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/count_it): **Count it!** is a project designed to interact with the Reddit API and analyze the titles of popular articles.
 It creates a recursive function that queries the API, analyzes titles and counts occurrences of specific keywords in a case-insensitive way.
 This project tests the skills in API manipulation, word processing and recursive programming, presenting the results sorted by frequency and alphabetical order.

+21. [**Heap Extract**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/heap_extract): The **Heap Extract** project implements an algorithm to extract the root of a maximum binary heap.
+It focuses on the management and manipulation of advanced data structures in C, including binary trees and binary heaps.
+The main objective is to provide a robust function that removes the root of the pile, replaces it with the last node and rearranges the pile if necessary.
+This project deals with key concepts such as memory management and heap sorting algorithms.

 ------------------

 ## Contact